-They say nothing in life is free.
-That’s hogwash – whoever said that needs to read The Money Ninja.
+People always say that nothing in life is free, but that’s total hogwash – whoever came up with that needs to read The Money Ninja.

-Not only did I find out how to lower the cost of going out to eat, I used advanced ninja strategies to GET PAID TO EAT.
-Here’s how I did it and what you need to know to minimize the cost of eating out!
+Not only did I discover how to slash the cost of dining out, but I also used some advanced ninja strategies to sometimes make money from going out to eat.
+Here’s how I did it and what you need to know to minimize your restaurant bills!

 How is this even possible?

-You’ve probably heard somewhere that 60% of restaurants fail in their first year and 80% close their doors within the first five years.
-Those are incredibly high failure rates!
-The restaurant industry is a cutthroat business with a lot of competition.
+You’ve probably heard the stats before: 60% of restaurants don’t make it through their first year, and 80% close up shop within five years.
+Those are some seriously high failure rates.
+The restaurant industry is a tough gig, with tons of competition.

-relying overly relying on Yelp for recommendations to places that nail those two items down.
-Ok, ok, ok… I don’t want to leave Gen X’ers out, you guys are cool too with your Zagat guides.
+And hey, I don’t want to leave Gen X’ers out – you guys are cool too with your Zagat guides.

-But for long-term success, you need more than that.
-We live in an incentivized world.
-We like coupons.
+But to really make it in the long run, you need more than just great food and service.
+We live in a world of incentives.
+We want coupons.
 We love discounts.
 We crave deals.

-We need a reason to pick one restaurant from all the rest.
+We need a reason to choose one restaurant over all the rest.

-Restaurants understand this.
-Virtually all restaurants offer promotions from time to time to get people to visit.
-The tech-savvy ones partner up with web sites, phone apps, and loyalty programs to drive more traffic through the door.
+Restaurants get it.
+They almost always offer promotions to try to get people to come in.
+The savvy ones team up with websites, apps, and loyalty programs to bring in more business.

 What’s the strategy?

-What they didn’t think too much about was the potential of someone combining all these various promotions and double-dipping, triple-dipping, or even quadruple-dipping!
+But what they didn’t count on was the possibility of someone combining all these various promotions and double-dipping, triple-dipping, or even quadruple-dipping!

-But wait, there’s more (I’ve been wanting to use that infomercial line)!
-Since you read The Money Ninja, you’re also buying this online through a cash back shopping portal, giving you even more money back!
+But wait, there’s more (I’ve always wanted to use that infomercial line)!
+Since you’re a TMN reader, you’re also buying the jeans online through a cash back shopping portal, which gets you even more money back!

-That’s essentially a triple-dip for buying those jeans – you’re combining multiple discounts into one purchase.
+That’s basically a triple-dip for buying those jeans – you’re combining multiple discounts into one purchase.

-The same philosophy is true when it comes to eating out at restaurants.
-Your ultimate goal is finding restaurants that have multiple rewards partners and use them all at the same time.
+The same principle applies when it comes to dining out.
+Your goal is to find restaurants that have multiple rewards partners and use them all at once.

-I realize some people are new to the “stacking” game, so in the next few sections, we’ll go through real-life examples of things I did myself.
-I’ll start off with a simple one and work our way up to the more complex ones.
+I know some folks are new to the “stacking” game, so in the next few sections, I’ll walk you through some real-life examples of what I did myself.
+We’ll start with a simple one and work our way up to the more complex ones.

-It’s important for you to go through each example to fully understand how the system works.
+It’s crucial that you go through each example to get a handle on how the system works.

-Ready?
-Let’s get started ninja warriors and find out how to eat at restaurants with massive discounts!
+Are you ready?
+Let’s go, ninja warriors, and figure out how to dine out with massive discounts!

 1. The Newbie – Can you give me a simple example?